-How Yoga Can Help Improve Digestion
+How Yoga can Help to Improve Your Digestion

-Pranayama, Yama, Niyama, and Pratyahara form the external means while Dharana, Dhyana, and Samadhi form the internal means.
-Every stage of Yoga must be practiced to cultivate
+The raja yoga of Patanjali is categorized into 2 types, external and internal.
+Asana, Pranayama, Yama, Niyama, and Pratyahara form the external means while Dharana, Dhyana, and Samadhi form the internal means.
+Every stage of Yoga must be practiced to cultivate one’s mind and body in preparation for the other stages.
+Regular practice of asanas not only maintains the physical body in its optimum condition and promotes health, it also helps to cultivate awareness and concentration.

 Supta Pawanmuktasana (leg locked pose)

-Start with the right leg and follow with the left as they press the ascending colon and
+Start with the right leg and follow with the left as they press the ascending colon and descending colon respectively.

 1. Lie in starting position.